NOTE: Bangkok’s two airports are highlighted first on this page. All other ground transportation is described below them in alphabetical order.

 The following are 8 important levels that you should know about in the main airport terminal building.

-Internet: unlike at other major airports, there is no easy Internet access here and this can be extremely annoying at times.
-Physical Internet consoles are located throughout the airport – using these however, feels like using old clunky technology.
+Internet: for many years there was no easy way to access WiFi but in recent years Google began offering an airport WiFi connection available after connecting to the network and then filling out some basic personal details.
+As of our last update, guests could use this free WiFi for one hour.
+Some physical internet consoles are still located throughout the airport – using these however, feels like using old clunky technology.
 Often some of them will not be working and the metal key pads are *extremely difficult and slow* to use.
 The only nice part of using this is they are relatively cheap.

 You can also purchase a wireless card at one of the book stores on the second level which contains a login/pwd.
 Major carriers do work such as Boingo (no card needed).
-The net cafe on the departing level is absolutely terrible – the net here is very expensive and the computers lock up rather often and a number of sites don’t even load – we’ve tested this cafe year after year.
+The CAT Telecom Internet shop on the departing level is absolutely terrible – the net here is very expensive and the computers lock up rather often and a number of sites don’t even load – we’ve tested this cafe year after year.
+We suspect this shop won’t last much longer – there simply is not enough demand for internet cafe’s like this anymore.

 Also note: at the Airport Information counters on the 2nd and 4th floors (2 counters on each floor) you can pick up a card with a login and password good for 15 minutes free WiFi use (connect to the “Free Airport WiFi” network on your computer).
 You need to look for the red and white symbol in certain areas of the airport indicating you can use that WiFi here.
 NOTE: these cards for free WiFi is *only* available after you’ve gone through through customs and security.

 Arriving passengers can purchase a sim card and a data/phone plan from several telecommunication companies that maintain small shops right next to where arriving passengers exit after customs.
-There is a tiny shop across from where the City Line train arrives on the B Level that rents portable data devices (somewhat expensive) but can be used in a pinch if you have a phone that is not already unlocked.
+There is a tiny shop across from where the Airport Rail Link arrives on the B Level that rents portable data devices (somewhat expensive) but can be used in a pinch if you have a phone that is not already unlocked.

 DEMAND the taxi driver uses their meter and walk out if they do not…regardless of the time of day or night.
 A common quoted price is between 600 and 1000 baht for taxi drivers who do not use the meter from this airport.
 That is a rip-off.
 The meter should start at 35 baht, nothing higher.